agcdtmr/agcdtmr/README.md

 - Community Building
 - Reading
 - Mental Health
-- Data (especially about how datas of women are currently used, not at all used or ‘biasedly’ used)
+- Data (especially about how datas of women are currently used, not at all used and ‘biasedly’ used)
 - Tech development affecting societal evolution

 ## ⌛ Making time for: